chrismo/platform-ws-services/JOURNAL.md

 A decent compromise - bypassing the goroutine, but still using the channel.
 Got DB setup working, wanna refactor some of this, e.g. extracting out common seed and setup/fixture code whatnot.

+and ...
+Done.

+---

+Hacking on the PagerDuty implementation.
+Not sure I have a handle on the best way to uniquely ID a given alert.
+Not sure about the CapsuleID.

+Ok ... have a working implementation, setup a free trial to verify via a unit test.
+I'm hardcoding the Service Key which needs to be in the settings, also want to flesh out the integration test to do this all the way through.